 One of the critical factors in continuing the quality of the university's academic programs, research programs and residential life is the development and renewal of its capital assets.
-Construction in progress at June 30, 2018 primarily consists of the construction costs for the Center for Integrated Health Studies building of \$3.5 million, South Quad Housing project of \$1.0 million, Powerhouse upgrade to the gas turbine control of \$0.7 million, Field Hockey Turf Replacement of \$0.6 million and other projects including maintenance and remodeling of approximately \$7.9 million.
+Construction in progress at June 30, 2019 primarily consists of the construction costs for the Center for Integrated Health Studies building of \$16.9 million, Chippewa Champions Center project of \$4.5 million, Residence Life Facilities Infrastructure Improvements of \$4.3 million, Powerhouse upgrade to the 1250 ton absorption chiller of \$1.6 million and other projects including maintenance and remodeling of approximately \$9.8 million.

 Funds needed to complete construction projects will be provided by current unrestricted university net assets or by future state appropriations, gifts, grants, State Building Authority (SBA) monies or bond funds.
-Funds required to complete the projects in process approximate \$49.1 million as of June 30, 2018 (\$55.9 million as of June 30, 2017).
+Funds required to complete the projects in process approximate \$68.7 million as of June 30, 2019 (\$49.1 million as of June 30, 2018).

-The university entered into lease agreements with the SBA and the State of Michigan during prior fiscal years for the Park Library, Health Professions Building, and Education Building.
-The university is in negotiations for a similar lease related to the Biosciences Building.
+The university entered into lease agreements with the SBA and the State of Michigan during prior fiscal years for the Park Library, Health Professions Building, Education Building and Biosciences Building.
+The university is in negotiations for a similar lease related to the Center for Integrated Health Studies Building.
 The projects were financed with SBA Revenue Bonds and state appropriations.
 The buildings are recorded as assets of the university.